 In addition, the Compliance Division, Human Resource Group, and Audit Division shall provide a channel for directors and employees to seek confidential advice on matters relating to or arising from the Policy without the risk of reprisal.
 This may include use of the ‘whistle blower’ channel to inform SCB of breaches or likely breaches of this Policy.

 4.6 Communication: Effective communications is of critical importance to the Program.
 Through internal communications, all directors and employees are informed of the zero tolerance principle on corruption and bribery under this Policy and the consequences of non-compliance therewith.
-This may include formal guidance through, for example, responses to frequently asked questions, brochures and videos.
 This Policy and its implications shall also be disclosed to agents, business partners, customers and other third parties who have or may have business dealings and transactions with SCB.

 4.7 Internal control and record keeping: The management of SCB shall ensure that its system of internal control provides reasonable assurance on compliance with this Policy.
 This internal control environment includes financial and organizational checks and balances over the accounting records and other business processes relating to the Program, particularly through the segregation of duties and maintaining adequate audit trail for all transactions.
 This system of control is under the oversight of the Audit Committee and shall be assessed periodically by both internal and external audit.